 2.4.2 The relevant Presbytery and the Board of Ministry are responsible to process the whole application with due diligence on behalf of the denomination.
 For reasons of confidentiality nothing more than the name of the applicant, the Presbytery they are applying through, and the date when their application will be disposed of, is required by way of notification to other Presbyteries.

 2.4.3 To assist all parties the following deadline shall apply to all applications.
-Papers relating to an application must be in the hands of the Board of Ministry not less than six weeks prior to the meeting of the General Assembly or its Commission.
-The Board shall be responsible to give notice to Presbyteries at least one month before the application is finally disposed of.
-Otherwise the application will await the next available Commission or General Assembly.
+(1) Papers relating to an application must be in the hands of the Board of Ministry not less than eight weeks prior to the meeting of the General Assembly or its Commission at which the application is scheduled to finally be disposed of; (2) The Board shall give notice of the application to all Presbyteries, on receipt of the application from the submitting Presbytery, informing Presbyteries of the applicant’s name and denominational affiliation.
+If the above conditions are not met, the application will await the next available Commission or General Assembly.
+(3) The Presbytery shall communicate any concerns or objections to the supporting Presbytery and to the Board within four weeks of receiving notification.

 2.4.4 The full application papers need not be made available to the Assembly or its Commission in instances where the responsible Presbytery and the Board of Ministry has no hesitation in recommending that the application be received.
 A précis setting out the main aspects of the application shall be sufficient in such cases.
 In cases where dissent had been recorded, or reservations have been expressed, by either the Presbytery or the Board of Ministry, the full application shall come before the Assembly or its Commission.